donejs/donejs/README.md

 6. Nested routes
 7. Importing other projects
 8. Creating data
-9. Settup up a real-time connection
+9. Setup up a real-time connection
 10. Production Builds
     1. Bundling your app
-    2. Building to iOS and Andriod
+    2. Building to iOS and Android
-    3. Buliding to NW.js
+    3. Building to NW.js
 11. Deploying